nbro/andz/OBJECTIVES.md

 	- Approximation algorithms
 	- Heuristics

-2. Implement as many as possible of the most interesting and useful algorithms and data structures in the fields mentioned above.
+2. Implement as many as possible of the most interesting and useful algorithms and data structures in the fields mentioned above (but not exclusively).

     - "Interesting" here can be from the implementation or concepts' point of view.